What is a Patient Advocate?

 A patient advocate is a person who supports a patient through healthcare decisions and logistics.
 The goal is not to replace doctors or make medical decisions for someone.
 The goal is to help the patient understand what is happening, feel informed, and move through the system with less confusion.

 Advocates often help patients prepare for visits, organize medical information, and follow up after appointments.
 They may help patients communicate concerns clearly and make sure questions are answered in a way that makes sense.
 Patient advocacy can also include support around patient rights, such as understanding how to speak up if something feels unsafe or unclear.
-Some advocates are professionals who provide structured, paid support, while informal advocates are often trusted family members or friends who help in everyday ways.

 Roles and Responsibilities